Zamiell/typescript-faq/README.md

 This argument has some merit, but it does not strike me as being very convincing:

-- `extends` in particular is an extremely useful feature; many codebases will have interfaces that use `extends`.
+- `extends` in particular is an extremely useful feature for its flattening functionality.
+Many codebases will have interfaces that use `extends`.
 - Thus, even though we are trying to purge `interface` from our codebase, we might end up having a mix of both `type` and `interface` anyway.

 ### Argument: Use `type` Because Accidental Declaration Merging Sucks